RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: I will likely have to wrap the button to get the desired placement.

 **To Do**: Continue adding media queries.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891 px.
 (Not sure what I meant by this last to do item.)
 Refine accessibility.

+### Day 36: March 17, 2024

+**Today's Progress**: Discovered there is an issue with responsiveness.
+The navigation bar seems to be preventing the page from resizing correctly.
+Worked towards figuring out a solution.

+**Thoughts**: This issue did not appear yesterday.
+However, when I checked the version from yesterday, the issue happened again.
+It is disappointing because I was hoping to make progress with the media queries.

+**To Do**: Continue adding media queries.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891 px.
+(Not sure what I meant by this last to do item.)
+Refine accessibility.
+Fix the responsiveness.